Grant Nicholas: Formative years

-After leaving school Nicholas worked as a bike courier in London.
+After leaving school Nicholas worked as a hair dresser in Cardiff and then a bike courier in London.
 It was while in London that Nicholas learnt how to be a songwriter.
 When he was 19, he joined a progressive rock band called Multi-Story as their singer.
 He released one album with the band called Through Your Eyes and they disbanded soon after.
 The album was not given any backing by FM Records, due to internal problems during and after recording.
 Original singer Paul Ford left, leading to Nicholas being recruited from local band Silent Partner: the latter re-recorded the previously laid-down vocals, while re-writing some lyrics to suit his style.
 It was the band's second and final album.
 After Multi-Story broke up, Nicholas joined Welsh nine-piece Temper Temper, where he met future Feeder drummer, Jon Lee.
 During these years.
 Nicholas found influence in alternative rock bands such as Nirvana, the Eels, Dinosaur Jr and Foo Fighters.
 He also enjoys movies such as Angel Heart and Taxi Driver.